Jason M. Hare Associates INC. Builds Reusable Data Solutions and Architectures

-We Know Public Data
+We Know Public Open Data

 Organizations and governments working with us have a unique opportunity to follow best practices in open data publishing from the start.
 In other instances, ‘new’ data can mean identification of existing datasets and mandating their release as open data.
 Information can run the gamut from corporate registration data to the video, audio, and minutes from a public meeting.
 It can also include historic information that has previously been locked in paper-based archives.
 Specific mandates can be made about a variety of kinds of data; information ranging from transportation data to lobbying registration databases to the video and audio of public meetings.
 Descriptive phrases such as ‘high-value’ or ‘high priority’, when used without direction or indication of how to assign value or priority, can open up loopholes that slow or prevent the release of information desired by the public.